Help keep your teen’s smile healthy.

 Tobacco’s various forms can damage your child’s health and result in irreparable harm.
 Your child needs to understand the potential dangers if their peers are encouraging tobacco use, even if it is smokeless.
 Known as spit, chew or snuff, this method of using tobacco is common among teens who think it is safer than smoking cigarettes.

-But studies have shown that spit tobacco is even more addictive than its inhaled version, making it harder to quit the habit.
+However, studies have shown that spit tobacco is even more addictive than cigarettes, making it harder to quit the habit.
 By teaching your teen that even one can of snuff chewed a day delivers as much nicotine as smoking 60 cigarettes, they may think twice.
 Let them know that smokeless tobacco only takes three or four months to cause periodontal disease and pre-cancerous lesions like leukoplakia.